sigasi/sigasi_insights/releasenotes/sigasi-3.07.md

   ![VHDL 2008 tool directives](3.7/vhdl2008_tool_directive.png)
 * \[VHDL] Add autocomplete template for formatter tags
   ![formatter tags autocomplete](3.7/formatter_tags.png)
-* \[VHDL] The Quick Fix for the **Vivado Unisim** library now uses the real Vivado library, and not the legacy ISE compatibility version.
+* \[VHDL] The Quick Fix for the **Vivado Unisim** library now uses the real Vivado library, and not the legacy ISE compatibility version
 * \[Graphics configuration] You can now also reference labeled assignments
 * The **Sigasi Starter** perspective is no longer the default perspective
 * The **FlexNet** floating license key checkout now **times out faster**